Matt12333/Market-Moods_Public-Sentiment-Project/Project_Overview.md

 <h3>Script Purposes</h3>

-- main.py: Contains two functions, to select a certain week of data and return the: Sentiment of that week, % Change in Price of Selected Week, % Change in Price of the Following Week
+- main.py: Contains two functions, to select a certain week of data and return the: Sentiment of that week, % Change in Price of Selected Week, % Change in Price of the Following Week or to loop through each week from a given start week and return the data to a csv file
--
+- bert_sentiment_model.py: Determines the sentiment of each post and returns the overall sentiment of the market, based on if there are more bullish or bearish posts
+- reddit_data.py: Fetches the reddit data of the specified market, within the specified time period
+- stock_data.py: Fetches the stock data of the specific market, within the specified time period
+- data_converter.py: Any date can be inputted into the main function, but to fetch the data from Monday to Friday of a given week, there are two functions the date is run through to return these dates and pass them to the
+Stock or Reddit APIs to return the data from that week